 Join us in celebrating the role of music and musicians in church life

-On Sunday 6th June we call on churches and individuals, whether RSCM members or not, to unite in celebrating the role of music in worship and in giving thanks to all those who minister through music.
-This will be an opportunity to reflect on things we have missed, like congregational singing and the physical community of church musicians, and things that have developed over the last year such as being able to reach out through technology to people unable to attend church in person.
-Indeed, the technical skills of many clergy and musicians, including many RSCM staff, have grown exponentially through this challenging period.
+On Sunday 6th June we call on churches and individuals, whether RSCM Members or not, to unite in celebrating the role of music in worship and in giving thanks to all those who minister through music.

-All are welcome to join the Big Music Sunday Service which will broadcast from Lichfield Cathedral during the afternoon.
-As with all our main lockdown services, a music pack will be available for a small fee – see main section below.
+All are welcome to join the Big Music Sunday Service which will broadcast from Lichfield Cathedral at 6pm on 6th June via our RSCM YouTube channel.

 Just a few examples of feedback from the Big Music Sunday Service 2020

 “Thank you RSCM – a great service in both senses of that word.”

 “Wonderful uplifting music and worship.
 Thanks to each and everyone who has participated in any way to make it a memorable occasion.
 Here’s to us being able to sing together again very soon.”

 “Just a big thank you for last night’s Evensong.
 Such a special event.”

 Suggestions For What You Might Do